 Try some Over-the-Counter Medications (OTCs)

 Over-the-Counter medications are extremely helpful in controlling any symptoms you may be experiencing during allergy season.
-OTCs that are helpful in reducing symptoms include:
+OTCs that help reduce symptoms include:

 - Decongestants: Decongestant OTCs work to help ease congestion in your nasal passages, helping with stuffy noses.
-They can be taken orally or as a nasal spray.
-However, it is important to remember that the use of nasal sprays for more than about 3 consecutive days can actually increase your risk of worsening your allergy symptoms.
+Patients can be prescribed antibiotics either as a pill or nasal spray.
+However, it is essential to remember that the use of nasal sprays for more than about three consecutive days can increase your risk of worsening your allergy symptoms.
 Some examples of decongestant OTCs include Afrin, Neo-Synephrine, Sudafed, and Afrinol.

 - Oral Antihistamines: Oral Antihistamines work to relieve allergy symptoms that include stuffy, itchy, or runny nose, itchy, and watering eyes.
 Examples of oral antihistamines include Alavert and Claritin.